What are Clinical Rotations

 - Gastroenterology

-- Hematology and oncology
+- Haematology and oncology

 - Infectious disease